karunakarrao/DevOps/Docker/Docker-notes.md

 pull/push:
 ---------------------
 	$ docker pull nginx 		--> will pull the image from docker repository, it will pull only one.
 	$ docker push custome-image 	--> to push you image to the docker repository

 history:
 ---------------------
 	$ docker images  	--> to list the docker images pulled and avaiable
 	$ docker history nginx 	--> to see image creation steps

 remove:
 ---------------------
 	$ docker rmi nginx 	--> to remove the nginx image in local repository

 build:
 ---------------------
-create a Dockerfile, then build the docker file using the below
+create a Dockerfile, then build the docker file using the below commands. commands are executed from the same directory. where Dockerfile is available.

 	$ docker build . 					--> this will build the image with out any tags or name for your build
 	$ docker image tag container-ID my_custom_nginx:latest 	--> this will add tags to the image
 	$ docker build . -t custom-tag1 			--> directory should contain `Dockerfile` to build the docker image

 	$ docker build https://github.com/karunakarrao/my-nignx  --> to build the image from a git repo
 	$ docker build https://github.com/karunakarrao/my-nginx#branchname --> can also specify the branch